 While there are some major scenes outside the hotel, there’s also some engaging sights within, courtesy of the hotel’s cinema.
 There’s a programme of crowd-pleasing films and new releases, or you can hire it privately.

-The hotel will be open throughout the summer season, from May until October.
+The hotel will be open throughout the summer season, from March until the end of October.

 At the hotel